 Use -ING adjectives for INSPIRATION

 Use -ing adjectives to describe people, places, and things that inspire a feeling.
-For example, you might see a boring movie or talk to your interesting friend.
-You could have an exciting day or hear a song that’s annoying.

 Use -ED adjectives for EMOTION

 If you’re describing the emotion you feel about something, use -ed adjectives.
-Words like excited, annoyed, and frustrated are all feelings!

-Common adjectives with -ing and -ed forms
+Common adjectives with -ING and -ED forms

 Many English adjectives have related forms, one with -ing and another with -ed: